 Pursuant to 28 CFR § 115.88, Avalon is providing this 2013 PREA Annual Report and making the report available to the public through this website.
 Avalon is fortunate to report that it experienced no allegations of any PREA incidents in 2013.
 Avalon has zero tolerance for any sexual misconduct, assault, abuse or harassment in its facilities.

 Although no incidents were reported in 2013, any PREA allegations will be taken seriously, thoroughly investigated and reviewed in accordance with 28 CFR § 115.86, and the appropriate action taken.
-Avalon will continue to develop, implement, and enforce practices that support PREA’s purpose of detecting and preventing sexual abuse and sexual harassment in correctional facilities.
+Violations of the PREA policy must be reported immediately.
+Any employee witnessing or having knowledge regarding a possible PREA violation should report the allegation immediately.
+Staff members failing to report PREA violations will be subject to disciplinary action up to and including termination.